Here you are, waiting to be called into the office. You just spent months searching for sports jobs, following a structured job search strategy.

 Give them a list of questions, and ask them to add their own.
 Then, they can conduct a mock interview, giving you the chance to answer questions and focus on being mindful of your body language.
 Ask them to also take notes on how you appear.

-Another option is using interview simulator tools online, like Interview4.ME.
+Another option is using interview simulator tools online.
 As you practice, record and review your responses.
 This way, you can see where to improve and identify what body language works for you.

 Strike Three: Not Knowing the Employer